Difference Rewards Policy Gradients: Experiments

-In this environment, Dr.ReinforceR is outperforming all the other compared methods, achieving performance that is equal or close to the performance of the Dr.Reinforce upper bound.
-On the other hand, the baselines struggles in learning something useful when more agents are introduced, with COMA being outperformed even by the simple independent learner baseline and Q-A2C when $N=5$ or $N=8$.
-This points out how accurately learning an optimal $Q$-function may be problematic in many settings, preventing efficient learning of policies when the system comprises more agents.
-If the $Q$-function converges to a sub-optimal solution and keeps pushing the agents towards this local optimum, the policies may struggle to escape from it and in turn push the action-value function toward a worst solution.
-Moreover, to compute the counterfactual baseline in COMA, estimates of $Q$-values need to be accurate even on state-action pairs that the policies do not visit often, rendering the learning problem even more difficult.
-From this side, learning the reward function to compute the difference rewards is an easier learning problem, cast as a regression problem not involving bootstrapped estimates or moving target problems, and thus can improve policy gradients performance providing them with better learning signals in achieving high return policies with no further drawback.
+On the other hand, COMA is performing extremely poorly, being outperformed even by the simple CentralQ (that has slowly learned something in the simpler case with $N=3$).
+This points out how accurately learning an optimal $Q$-function may be problematic in many settings, even more so on a sparse setting such as this, in which the agents are only perceiving rewards if some of them are effectively on the prey.
+If the $Q$-function converges to a sub-optimal solution and keeps pushing the agents towards a local optimum, the policies may struggle to escape from it afterwards and in turn push the action-value function towards a worst approximation.
+Moreover, to compute the counterfactual baseline in COMA, estimates of $Q$-values need to be accurate even on state-action pairs that the policies do not visit often, further exacerbating this problem.
+From this side, learning the reward function to compute the difference rewards is an easier learning problem, cast as a regression task and not involving bootstrapped estimates or a moving target, and thus can improve policy gradient performance providing them with better learning signals in achieving high return behaviours with no further drawback.